Alexander Tait (poet): Social standing

-Tait owned several properties in the village at one point, selling them for reasons unknown and held several posts within the village, recording them in the following verses:
+Tait owned several properties in the village at one point, selling them for reasons unknown, and held several posts within the village, recording them in the following verses:

 In 1777 he was a prominent figure in the setting up of the Secession or Burgher Church despite objections from the heritors and the parish minister and Tait was central to the supply of dressed stone after shortages had threatened the project.

 As related in the first line above he had the ceremonial rank of 'Colonel' in the Universal Friendly Society of Tarbolton, leading the Society's procession through the village that aimed to raise funds to reduce distress and poverty amongst agricultural workers.
 Tait had earned this rank in competition with William Sillar, David's brother, enrolling many more new members than William.

 West Lowland Fencible Regiment

-Aged seventy-five Tait was one of the first to join this regiment, newly raised by Major Hugh Montgomerie of Coilsfield.
-In 1794 Tait is mentioned in "Kay's Edinburgh Portraits" relating that he was eccentric, small in stature, a poet, and showed great loyalty.
+Aged seventy-five, Tait was one of the first to join this regiment, newly raised by Major Hugh Montgomerie of Coilsfield.
+In 1794 Tait is mentioned in Kay's Edinburgh Portraits relating that he was eccentric, small in stature, a poet, and showed great loyalty.
 After the regiment was disbanded Tait returned accompanied by a goat he had somehow acquired and a band of local children who had gone out to lead him home.
-Shirtly after, being ill and feeling that his end was nigh he was taken in by William Wallace of Millburn near Tarbolton and died shortly after.
+Shortly after, being ill and feeling that his end was nigh he was taken in by William Wallace of Millburn near Tarbolton and died shortly after.

 Association with Robert Burns

 At the time Robert lived at Lochlie Farm and David Sillar at Spittalside Farm, both close to Tarbolton, so they would have known Alexander Tait well.
-Tait is said to have once been on good terms with Robert Burns as in his "Poem and Songs" he published, as stated, a version of "The Kirk's Alarm" with two additional stanzas.
-However he included the work as an occasional piece solely to set up his own poem "The Answer to Plotcock", vigorously satirising Burns's work in inferior verse, but failing to mention his name.
+Tait is said to have once been on good terms with Robert Burns as in his Poem and Songs he published, as stated, a version of "The Kirk's Alarm" with two additional stanzas.
+However, he included the work as an occasional piece solely to set up his own poem, "The Answer to Plotcock", vigorously satirising Burns's work in inferior verse, but failing to mention his name.
 Burns's version of "The Kirk's Alarm" did not appear in print until 1801."
 Plotcock is a sobriquet for the Devil.

 It seems that at some stage Burns and his friend David Sillar insulted Tait's poetry and he decided to amply repay the sentiments in verse, composing three scurrilous poems, namely "B-rns in Lochly", "B-rns in his Infancy" and "B-rns's Hen Clockin in Mauchline".

-David Sillar's had compared Tait's poetic muse to ".. a tumbling cart, wantin' shoon'".
+David Sillar had compared Tait's poetic muse to ".. a tumbling cart, wantin' shoon'".
 This refers to a type of cart with an ungreased tree axle and no iron tyres, infamous for the almost intolerable screeching sound they made.
 Tait wrote of Sillar that "There's nane can sound the bawdy horn, like you and Burns."
 This highlighted the pairs mutual enjoyment of bawdry pursuits.
 Tait was a much older than either Burns or Sillars and may have been doubly insulted by these young poets usurping his position as the local bard.